Thursday, January 7, 2016

 Stage Two:

 To be effective, prayers have to be specific.
-A general prayer does not have the same efficacy; therefore, each issue has to be dealt with separately.
-Nevertheless, the effectiveness of praying like this surpasses most other methods—especially when prayed with a prayer partner, who also reiterates the same prayer of thanksgiving and thanks the Lord for forgiving the two parties involved and then releases them by stating that he or she also forgives both parties individually.
+A general prayer does not have the same efficacy; therefore, each issue must be dealt with separately.
+Nevertheless, the effectiveness of praying in this manner surpasses most other methods—especially when prayed with a prayer partner, who also reiterates the same prayer of thanksgiving and thanks the Lord for forgiving both parties involved, and then releases them by stating that he or she also forgives both parties individually.
 Something special happens when we thank God for having answered our prayers for ourselves and on behalf of another person.

-Sometimes a person has taken offence at me for some reason and I become aware that there is something wrong.
-If I cannot speak to the person immediately, I have found praying in the aforementioned manner resolves the issue.
-Sometimes, I have to say the prayer and offering of thanksgiving twice for the same person.
-This is because it is important to mean what is being said by saying the words with feeling and not rattle the prayer off as if we are calling out breakfast orders to a short order cook.
+Sometimes a person takes offense at me for some reason, and I become aware that something is wrong.
+If I cannot speak to the person immediately, I have found that praying in the aforementioned manner resolves the issue.
+Sometimes, I have to say the prayer and offer thanksgiving twice for the same person.
+This is because it is important to mean what is being said by expressing the words with feeling, rather than rattling off the prayer as if we are calling out breakfast orders to a short-order cook.

-Moreover, whenever somebody asks me to pray for him (or her) about some matter such as unconfessed sin, after going through the aforementioned method, I always tell the person that I forgive him as well and thank God that I am able to forgive him.
-When the person being prayed for hears that the one hearing the confession has forgiven him, this creates faith within the person that he is not condemned, and the response is instant release, with the person feeling a sense of lightness and freedom.
+Moreover, whenever somebody asks me to pray for him or her about some matter, such as unconfessed sin, after going through the aforementioned method, I always tell the person that I forgive him or her as well and thank God that I am able to forgive.
+When the person being prayed for hears that the one hearing the confession has forgiven him or her, this creates faith within the person that he or she is not condemned, and the response is instant release, with the person feeling a sense of lightness and freedom.
 This is why we are to confess our sins to one another and pray for one another (James 5:16).

-The reason we state that we forgive the other person first is because the Lord’s Prayer says that we are to forgive others; if we are to be forgiven by the Lord Himself.
-What this means is that we are required to take the first step, then God does the rest.
-There are unbelievers claiming to be Christians who disagree with the Lord’s prayer and say that a person is full of pride when taking the first step towards the Lord or to forgive another person.
+The reason we state that we forgive the other person first is that the Lord’s Prayer says we are to forgive others if we are to be forgiven by the Lord Himself.
+What this means is that we are required to take the first step, and then God does the rest.
+There are unbelievers claiming to be Christians who disagree with the Lord’s Prayer and say that a person is full of pride when taking the first step toward the Lord or forgiving another person.
 Contrary to what is written in the Bible, they claim God has to take the first step and then we follow.
-These false Christians do not believe in being saved by faith or the need to know Jesus intimately and say we are unable to do anything of ourselves; which is contrary to what Jesus taught.
-Jesus said, “Forgive and then you will be forgiven.
+These false Christians do not believe in being saved by faith or in the need to know Jesus intimately, and they say that we are unable to do anything of ourselves, which is contrary to what Jesus taught.
+Jesus said, “Forgive, and then you will be forgiven.
 Acknowledge me before men, then you will be acknowledged in Heaven” (cf. Matthew 6:12; 10:32; Luke 6:37; 12:8; Mark 11:25).

-The reason why this method of praying works wonders is because whatever we bind on Earth will be bound in Heaven, and whatever we loose on Earth will be loosed in Heaven (Matthew 16:19; 18:18).
-Not only do we release the other person, but by doing so, we release ourselves from the Devil’s deceptions.
+The reason this method of praying works wonders is that whatever we bind on Earth will be bound in Heaven, and whatever we loose on Earth will be loosed in Heaven (Matthew 16:19; 18:18).
+Not only do we release the other person, but by doing so, we also release ourselves from the Devil’s deceptions.

-For us to run the race and reach the goal, we need to know what we are doing.
-Stumbling around in the dark grasping at straws, or walking in the twilight on tiptoes, is not what running the race that is set before us is all about.
-We need to unload the weights that tie us down and look to Jesus, the perfecter of our faith—hence, the recommendation of the two very helpful books How To Hear God’s Voice and Prayers That Heal The Heart.
+To run the race and reach the goal, we need to know what we are doing.
+Stumbling around in the dark, grasping at straws, or walking in the twilight on tiptoes is not what running the race that is set before us is all about.
+We need to unload the weights that tie us down and look to Jesus, the perfecter of our faith—hence the recommendation of the books by Mark and Patti Virkler.

-Having a sound knowledge of the Ten Commandments will not turn any of us into spiritually proud persons.
-We will become more humble than proud.
-We will know what sin is, and what the consequences are for us when we sin.
-We will also know what we can expect of God and what God expects of us.
-The reason for this, understanding the Ten Commandments means that we have an understanding of life and why we were born, and what entitlements are ours as the result of being here on planet Earth.
-This is why the Ten Commandments are a guide to honor, riches and life—including inner strength and happiness.
+Having a sound knowledge of the Ten Commandments will not turn any of us into spiritually proud individuals.
+Instead, we will become more humble.
+We will know what sin is and what the consequences are for us when we sin.
+We will also understand what we can expect from our Heavenly Father and what He expects from us.
+This is because understanding the Ten Commandments means that we have an understanding of life, why we were born, and what entitlements are ours as a result of being here on planet Earth.
+This is why the Ten Commandments serve as a guide to honor, riches, and life—including inner strength and happiness.

-Jesus did not say the meek would inherit the Earth for nothing; Moses was said to be the meekest man on Earth in his day.
-It is worth noting that some fifteen hundred years later, the last time Moses was seen, he stood on the Mount of Transfiguration talking with Jesus; so there definitely is more to this than meets the eye.
-It is just a matter of getting rid of the log from each of our own eyes, so we can see more clearly to read the directions on the map for successful living.
+Jesus did not say that the meek would inherit the Earth just for the sake of saying it.
+Moses was said to be the meekest man on Earth in his day, and notably, some fifteen hundred years later, the last time Moses was seen, he stood on the Mount of Transfiguration talking with Jesus.
+There is definitely more to being meek than meets the eye.
+It is just a matter of getting rid of the log obstructing our own spiritual eyesight so that we can see more clearly to read the directions on the map for successful living.

 Temporary Sacrifices

-When we study the lives of people who achieve anything in life, we will learn that the one thing they all had that enabled them to achieve their personal goals was discipline.
-Without being personally disciplined, we are unable to achieve anything.
+When we study the lives of people who achieve anything in life, we learn that the one thing they all had that enabled them to achieve their personal goals was discipline.
+Without personal discipline, we are unable to achieve anything.
 Discipline always requires sacrificing one thing for another.
-A student sitting examinations needs to sacrifice hanging out with friends for diligent study.
-An athlete needs to sacrifice lying on the couch and watching television to acquire fitness and skills as part of being successful; so, too, everyone needs to sacrifice the temporary buzzes from sin for the everlasting pleasures (of gin, said the alcoholic—but then he did not read Psalm One).
-Truly though, we need to meditate this truth found in Psalm One in the hope that we really grasp what it means.
-By not walking in the counsel of the wicked, nor standing in the ways of the sinner, nor sitting at the seat of the scoffer, we can have everlasting life and prosper in all that we do—that is, of course, if we keep faith with God (Ps 1:1-3).
+A student sitting for examinations needs to sacrifice hanging out with friends for diligent study.
+An athlete needs to sacrifice lying on the couch and watching television to acquire fitness and skills as part of being successful; similarly, everyone needs to sacrifice the temporary buzzes from sin for everlasting pleasures.
+Truly, we need to meditate on the truth found in Psalm One in the hope that we really grasp what it means.
+By not walking in the counsel of the wicked, nor standing in the way of sinners, nor sitting in the seat of scoffers, we can have everlasting life and prosper in all that we do—that is, of course, if we keep faith with God (Psalm 1:1-3).

 Keeping Faith

 Keeping faith with God is the same as keeping faith with people, except that the level of appreciation is greater—not to mention the rewards.
-God will do more for us than what another person is capable of doing.
-This stands to reason because people are mere mortals who, like animals, are born, grow larger, mature, produce offspring and then die; whereas God is not only faithful but also ever-present, all-knowing and all-powerful and immortal.
-Having God on our side means all our problems are technically over; only the problem with this is it sounds too simple and too good to be true.
-When all is said and done, the bottom line is we only have one overriding problem in this temporal life, and that is how we are going to overcome death.
-Once we have established our relationship with God, the death issue is resolved, and then it is just a matter of keeping faith.
+God will do more for us than any human is capable of doing.
+This stands to reason because humans are mere mortals who, like animals, are born, grow larger, mature, produce offspring, and then die; whereas God is not only faithful but also ever-present, all-knowing, all-powerful, and immortal.
+Having Lord Jesus Christ on our side means all our problems are technically over; however, the issue with this is that it sounds too simple and too good to be true.
+When all is said and done, the bottom line is that we only have one overriding problem in this temporal life, and that is how we are going to overcome death.
+Once we have established our relationship with our Heavenly Father, the death issue is resolved, and then it is just a matter of keeping faith.
 It is truly this simple.
-Only, as Jesus said, “The way to life is narrow and few it is that find it.”
+Jesus did say, “The way to life is narrow, and few there are that find it.”

 Without Knowledge We Perish

-To keep the Ten Commandments and not break them at one point is possible.
+To honor the Ten Commandments and not violate them at any point is possible.
 Jesus did this.
-Even John the Baptist did this up until the Holy Spirit left him and doubt entered his mind.[i]
+Even John the Baptist did this until the Holy Spirit left him and doubt entered his mind.[iii]
 The difference between Jesus and John the Baptist begins with their parents.
 John the Baptist had a human father, whereas Jesus did not.
-What this means is the blood of Jesus was the actual blood of God and not human blood.
-However, Jesus’ blood is not what enabled him to keep the Ten Commandments.
-Jesus kept the commandments because He chose not to sin.
-Among the attributes of Jesus were his hatred of evil and his fear of what sin could do.
-It is no wonder Jesus spoke about Hell more than anybody else in the Bible.
-Once we realize what sin can do to us, and we get a picture of what Hell is really like, we will not want to go there.
+What this means is that the blood of Jesus was the actual blood of God and not human blood.
+However, Jesus’ blood is not what enabled Him to uphold the Ten Commandments.
+Jesus obeyed the commandments (Romans 1:5; 16:26) because He chose not to sin.
+Among the attributes of Jesus were His hatred of evil and His fear of what sin could do.
+It is no wonder Jesus spoke about Hell more than anyone else in the Bible.
+Once we realize what sin can do to us and get a picture of what Hell is really like, we will not want to go there.

-Hell is considered amusing by the multitude of people who laugh and joke about how they are going to enjoy Hades because they will not have to suffer freezing winters, or they will be able to party because all their friends will be there with them.
-Oddly, enough, the closer we get to God, the more we seem to become aware of the reality of Hell.
+Hell is considered amusing by the multitude of people who laugh and joke about how they are going to enjoy Hades because they will not have to suffer freezing winters or because they will be able to party with all their friends.
+Oddly enough, the closer we get to God, the more we seem to become aware of the reality of Hell.

 Hell is not a manmade concept.
-The pastor, who died and came back to life, was taken to Hell and did not see flames; instead, he saw people reliving over and over again the evil they did to others and their personal torments.
-Hell is so dreadful that people cannot even have a pity party.
-Fortunately for that pastor, he got a wake-up call when he was told that Hell was where he was heading, except circumstances fell in his favor because he just happened to be seeking God and asking for forgiveness at the time of his (otherwise fatal) car accident.
+The pastor who died and came back to life was taken to Hell and did not see (the manmade idea of) flames; instead, he saw people reliving over and over again the evil they did to others and their personal torments.
+Evidently, Hell is so dreadful that people cannot even have a pity party.
+Fortunately for that pastor, he received a wake-up call when he was told that Hell was where he was heading, except circumstances fell in his favor because he just happened to be seeking God and asking for forgiveness at the time of his (otherwise fatal) car accident.

-Naturally, we would do anything to try to avoid Hell, like striving to seek God’s face.
-In fact, we should find ourselves seeking God to help us to resist sin in all its forms; including harboring grudges against other people and contemplating evil thoughts.
+Naturally, we would do anything to try to avoid Hell, such as striving to seek God’s face.
+In fact, we should find ourselves seeking God to help us resist sin in all its forms, including harboring grudges against other people and contemplating evil thoughts.
 The Bible is quite clear that if we resist the Devil and draw near to God, we will be rewarded—but without faith, this is impossible.
-We have to draw near to God if we endeavor to keep the Ten Commandments, for it is impossible to keep them otherwise.
-Actually, all who draw near to God will find themselves keeping the Ten Commandments.
+We have to draw near to God if we endeavor to live in accordance with the Ten Commandments, for it is impossible to do so otherwise.
+Actually, all who draw near to God will find themselves upholding the Ten Commandments.
 However, if we do not know the Ten Commandments, we will not know what sin is.
 If we do not know what sin is, then we will not be able to repent of our wicked ways and draw near to God.
-Once we begin looking to God and calling upon Him to reveal Himself to us, then we become more aware of sin, and how it can cut us off from having a relationship with Him.
+Once we begin looking to God and calling upon Him to reveal Himself to us, we will become more aware of sin and how it can cut us off from having a relationship with our Heavenly Father.

 The one thing that will begin to stand out to other people as we develop our relationship with God is the fact that we now live a changed life.
-We will find ourselves having a different attitude towards life.
-We will have a different attitude towards people.
-Instead of begrudging in our heart what others have or deserve, we will find ourselves wishing them well.
-We will find ourselves being less covetous of the world’s goods and more inclined to experience a richer relationship with God in the fellowship of the Holy Spirit.
-People will find that we tend to be more considerate than what we were previously.
-We will exude a joy and have inner-peace when there is trouble brewing, and other people are either upset or afraid.
-We will be willing to give everyone the benefit of the doubt and be prepared to wait and see what emerges out of a situation rather than jumping to conclusions.
-We will find that we are more forgiving and generous than what we had been previously.
-We will also find that people will begin to notice that we are even more faithful, more focused, and more productive than before we had an encounter with God.
+We will find ourselves having a different attitude toward life and toward people.
+Instead of begrudging in our hearts what others have or deserve, we will find ourselves wishing them well.
+We will become less covetous of the world’s goods and more inclined to experience a richer relationship with God in the fellowship of the Holy Spirit.
+People will notice that we tend to be more considerate than we were previously.
+We will exude joy and have inner peace when trouble is brewing, even when other people are upset or afraid.
+We will be willing to give everyone the benefit of the doubt and be prepared to wait and see what emerges from a situation rather than jumping to conclusions.
+We will find that we are more forgiving and generous than we had been before.
+We will also discover that people will begin to notice we are even more faithful, more focused, and more productive than we were before our encounter with God.
 In time, each one of us will become more humble and be renowned as a person who exercises self-restraint and can be trusted to keep confidence on a social level.
 Other people will honor us because our lives will bear the stamp of God’s approval (cf. Romans 14:18).

-Some might think that this sounds like a fairy-tale or very boring.
-But have you ever noticed that everybody is seeking the benefits that come with living in accord to God’s requirements, in one way or the other?
-As well as this, have you ever noticed that everyone tends to want some adventure and excitement in life?
+Some might think that this sounds like a fairytale or very boring; but in one way or another, have you ever noticed that everybody is seeking the benefits that come with living in accordance with God’s requirements?
+Additionally, have you ever noticed that everyone tends to want some adventure and excitement in life?

-One young woman had an obsession for watching soap operas on television.
-When she was asked why she spent most of her time watching them, she replied, “I have nothing happening in my life, so at least I can get excited about what is happening in their lives”
+One young woman had an obsession with watching soap operas on television.
+When she was asked why she spent most of her time watching them, she replied, “I have nothing happening in my life, so at least I can get excited about what is happening in theirs.”

-Those of us who have experienced the reality of Lord Jesus Christ having risen from the dead can testify to an exciting adventurous journey of self-discovery.
-Instead of having to risk the dangers of climbing Mt Everest and not getting any real eternal benefit from our efforts, the more we seek God, the more we begin to understand the other features of the Universe in which we live; especially those features we may not have noticed before.
+Those of us who have experienced the reality of Lord Jesus Christ having risen from the dead can testify to an exciting, adventurous journey of self-discovery.
+Instead of risking the dangers of climbing Mt.
+Everest without gaining any real eternal benefit from our efforts, the more we seek God, the more we begin to understand the other features of the Universe in which we live, especially those aspects we may not have noticed before.

-Oddly enough, some people do not believe that angels exist, yet they believe bacteria exist, and viruses exist, and other smaller molecules exist, which they cannot see with their naked eye.
-As a rule of thumb, a bacterium is one thousand times smaller than a human hair cell and a complete viral particle (a virion) is one hundred times smaller than a bacterium.
-The human eye has difficulty recognizing one single hair cell, let alone smaller cells.
-Yet people believe these cells exist without having seen them.
-This is because people have been conditioned to believe that what scientists say is true, and there is evidence that these things exist even if they cannot be seen—there is evidence that God exists just by looking around, too.
-But when it comes to angels or spiritual beings or spiritual influences, this is rejected, because there is no scientific proof.
-However, unless we are working in a laboratory and have access to the technology that enables us to see bacteria, viruses, and the elements of an atom such as protons and neutrons, or quarks, we have no proof they exist, we are relying on the reports of other people.
-There is no difference when it comes to accepting angels exist.
+Oddly enough, some people do not believe that angels exist, yet they believe that bacteria, viruses, and other smaller molecules exist, even though they cannot see them with the naked eye.
+As a rule of thumb, a bacterium is one thousand times smaller than a human hair, and a complete viral particle (virion/exosome) is one hundred times smaller than a bacterium.
+The human eye has difficulty recognizing a single hair, let alone smaller cells.
+Yet, people believe these cells exist without having seen them.
+This is because people have been conditioned to trust that what scientists say is true, and there is evidence that these things exist, even if they cannot be seen—there is evidence that God exists too, just by looking around.
+However, when it comes to angels, spiritual beings, or spiritual influences, this is often rejected because there is no scientific proof.
+Unless we are working in a laboratory and have access to the technology that enables us to see bacteria, virions/exosomes, and the elements of an atom such as protons, neutrons, or quarks, we have no proof they exist, and we are relying on the reports of others—expecting them to tell the truth!
+There is no difference when it comes to accepting that angels exist.
 The same kind of belief system is required, although the subject matter is different.

 The Unseen Does Exist

-It just so happens that the inventor of the bionic ear, Professor Graeme Clark, is a Christian, who sees no difference in being able to apply science with faith or have faith in science.
-For Professor Clark, proving God requires an element of faith, the same as producing a hypothesis requires a degree (that is, not a certificate, but a measure) of faith in its construction.
+It just so happens that the inventor of the bionic ear, Professor Graeme Clark, is a Christian who sees no difference between applying science using faith and having faith in science.
+For Professor Clark, proving God requires an element of faith, just as producing a hypothesis requires a degree (not a certificate, but a measure) of faith in its construction.

 The concept of faith is at the basis of everything that humans do.
-Faith is the conviction and assurance of the unseen existing.
+Faith is the conviction and assurance of the existence of the unseen.
 We cannot see sound, but because we hear it, we are convinced it exists.
-Sound produces an electrical and chemical response in our body, of which we are unaware.
-Faith is more than a sound because it requires knowledge that goes beyond electrical and chemical responses in our body and enters the realm of consciousness.
+Sound produces an electrical and chemical response in our bodies, of which we are often unaware.
+Faith is more than a sound because it requires knowledge that goes beyond electrical and chemical responses and enters the realm of consciousness.

-Consciousness is the realm of beings who have the ability to understand the reasons why they are responding to sound, sight, touch, taste and smell.
-Animals may demonstrate what appears to be an awareness of the existence of sound, smell, taste, touch and sight through stimulation of their senses, and plants respond to chemicals, sound, touch and light, but they are not consciously able to describe the interaction that happens in relation to what they encounter.
-Humans are able to do this, and faith appears to be at the heart of this ability—as Professor Clarke claims, faith is needed in utilizing knowledge, and he is correct, because faith and knowledge are intertwined.
+Consciousness is the realm of beings that have the ability to understand the reasons why they respond to sound, sight, touch, taste, and smell.
+Animals may demonstrate what appears to be an awareness of the existence of sound, smell, taste, touch, and sight through the stimulation of their senses, and plants respond to chemicals, sound, touch, and light, but they are not consciously able to describe the interactions that occur in relation to what they encounter.
+Humans are able to do this, and faith appears to be at the heart of this ability.
+As Professor Clarke claims, faith is needed in utilizing knowledge, and he is correct; faith and knowledge are intertwined.

 Faith is how humans act on knowledge.
-We cannot exercise faith without knowledge, and knowledge is of no value, unless we have faith.
-However, by the time we were two years old, we would have already exercised faith in various capacities, and on many occasions, without realizing we had done so.
-In fact, we exercise faith every day, even though we may not be conscious of doing it.
-We do not need to have an understanding of the process of how to apply faith before we can actually exercise faith; the same as we do not need any understanding how to breathe, we just do it as a reflex action.
+We cannot exercise faith without knowledge, and knowledge is of no value unless we have faith.
+However, by the time we are two years old, we have often already exercised faith in various ways, acting on rudimentary knowledge without realizing we have done so.
+In fact, we exercise faith every day, even though we may not be conscious of it.
+We do not need to understand the process of how to apply faith before we can actually exercise it; just as we do not need to understand how to breathe—we simply do it as a reflex action in response to our desire to live.

-Faith works like this: every night we go to sleep, we do so with the belief that we will wake up.
-It is by faith that we allow ourselves to go to sleep, because we do so with the knowledge that people go to sleep and wake up.
-If we think about when we have gone to sleep in a strange place, we realize we would have needed to exercise an additional degree of faith at that time.
-This is even more the case when we go to sleep in the presence of strangers.
+Faith works like this: every night, we go to sleep with the belief that we will wake up.
+It is by faith that we allow ourselves to go to sleep, because we do so with the knowledge that people typically go to sleep and wake up.
+If we think about sleeping in a strange place, we realize we would need to exercise an additional degree of faith at that time.
+This is especially true when we go to sleep in the presence of strangers.
 We do this with the belief that they will not harm us while we sleep.
-The reason for this is we know that there are consequences for those who harm us while we sleep.
+The reason for this is that we know there are consequences for those who harm us while we are vulnerable.

 We could contend that animals do the same.
-But if you have ever watched an animal, you would swear it sleeps with one eye open.
-They can be asleep one minute, and in a blink of the eyelid, they are awake and ready to go.
-Dogs are a good example of this; they appear to have a sixth sense, which is what a traveling backpacker needs.
+However, if you have ever watched an animal, you might swear it sleeps with one eye open.
+An animal can be asleep one minute, and in the blink of an eye, it is awake and ready to go.
+Dogs are a good example of this; they appear to have a sixth sense—which is what a traveling backpacker needs.

-The life of a backpacker is adventurous, but also fraught with danger.
+The life of a backpacker is adventurous but also fraught with danger.
 When sleeping on the road, anything could happen.
-When staying in backpacker hotels where many strangers sleep together in the same room, these travelers have to put their faith in the law of the land being upheld, and the knowledge that people’s fear of being punished, in accordance to the law of the land, will prevent them from committing some criminal act that violates the personal rights of other backpackers.
+When staying in backpacker hostels, where many strangers sleep together in the same room, these travelers must put their faith in the law of the land being upheld.
+They rely on the knowledge that people’s fear of being punished according to the law will prevent them from committing criminal acts that violate the personal rights of other backpackers.

-Once I slept in a backpacker hotel.
-I was shown a room that had six beds, and was introduced to another person who was staying in the same room.
-When I woke up in the morning, there were four more people sleeping in the room.
-Anything could have happened that night and I would have been none the wiser.
-Had I known that there were other travelers coming, I would have been unable to get to sleep until they came, unless I had put my faith in God that everything would be all right.
-The truth is, even as it was, I was relying on the other person to whom I had been introduced to be a law-abiding citizen, and putting my faith in that knowledge; otherwise, in all probability, I would have had a sleepless night.
+Once, I slept in a backpacker hostel.
+I was shown a room with six beds and introduced to another person who was staying in the same room.
+In the morning, when I woke up, there were four more people sleeping in the room.
+Anything could have happened that night, and I would have been none the wiser.
+Had I known that other travelers were coming, I would have been unable to sleep until they arrived, unless I had put my faith in God that everything would be all right.
+The truth is, even as it was, I was relying on the other person, to whom I had been introduced, to be a law-abiding citizen, and I was putting my faith in my expectation that he would be; otherwise, I would have likely had a sleepless night.

 Without knowledge, we cannot exercise faith.
 By understanding the process, we will be able to exercise faith more effectively.
-Growing in the knowledge that enables us to exercise more faith in God is similar to growing in the knowledge that enables us to become a more skilled engineer or tradesman.
-There is also a significant difference, of course, between when we are talking about faith in God and when we are talking about becoming more skilled as an engineer or tradesman.
+Growing in the knowledge that enables us to exercise more faith in God is similar to growing in the knowledge that allows us to become more skilled as an engineer or tradesman.
+There is, of course, a significant difference between faith in God and becoming more skilled as an engineer or tradesman.

-Faith in God requires us to venture out into the unknown, whereas a tradesman will have performed the same task many times.
+Faith in God requires us to venture into the unknown, whereas a tradesman will have performed the same task many times.
 The faith element for the skilled tradesman occurs when he has to apply those same skills in a different situation that poses a problem.
 A small degree of faith is required in his ability to overcome the problem faced.
-In fact, as an apprentice, each tradesman has to apply a step of faith in order to improve each skill gained.
+In fact, as an apprentice, each potential tradesman must take a step of faith in order to improve each skill gained.
 The apprentice tradesman has to believe that he can do better.
-These steps are all based on knowledge; only most people do not realize that a degree of faith is required in the improvement process.
+These steps are all based on knowledge, but most people do not realize that a degree of faith is required in the improvement process.

-Faith towards God is different from having faith based on one’s previously acquired skill.
+Faith toward God is different from having faith based on one’s previously acquired skills.
 This is because the realm of faith in God is based on things that are not readily seen.
 Nonetheless, the process is still the same.
-We can only advance in faith towards God by one step at a time.
+We can only advance in faith toward God one step at a time.
 To go beyond the measure of faith that we possess is to be presumptuous (cf. Rom.
 12:3; Deut.
 18:22).

 People think that faith is something that comes before hope.
 However, without hope, we have nothing to which we can anchor our faith.
 This is why the Scriptures say that hope is the anchor of our soul (Hebrews 6:19).
-Hope comes from knowledge, which requires faith, if the benefits of knowledge are to be realized.
-The following illustration demonstrates this, and even though it is not towards God, the principle is the same.
+Hope comes from knowledge, which requires faith if the benefits of knowledge are to be realized.
+The following illustration demonstrates this, and even though it is not directed toward God, the principle is the same.

 A Simple Illustration Of Faith

-Say we want to cross from one forty-storey building to another forty-storey building without going down all the stairs, and because there is no electricity, the lifts do not work.
-We see a two hundred foot (200ft) long steel girder stretching across the road from the top of one building to the other.
-The girder is not swaying in the wind, because of its weight and thickness; it is also wide enough for one person to walk across.
+Let’s say that we want to cross from one forty-story building to another without going down all the stairs because there is no electricity and the lifts do not work.
+We see a two-hundred-foot (200 ft) long steel girder stretching across the road from the top of one building to the other.
+The girder is not swaying in the wind due to its weight and thickness; it is also wide enough for one person to walk across comfortably.
 In fact, we see workers walking across the girder, some pushing wheelbarrows.
-Naturally, we see ourselves simply skipping across the girder, the same as we would along the footpath without giving a second thought of falling forty floors down to the road below.—Not on your life!
+Naturally, we envision ourselves simply skipping across the girder, just as we would along the footpath, without giving a second thought to the possibility of falling forty floors down to the road below—not on your life!

-All of a sudden, what seems like an easy thing to do is fearful for us.
+All of a sudden, what seems like an easy thing to do becomes fearful for us.
 Having never done this before, we feel our stomach tighten.
-Unimaginable thoughts flood our mind.
-Horrific scenarios in graphic three dimensional images occupy our thoughts; such thoughts that we would never think about when walking between the same buildings on the footpath and crossing the road.
+Unimaginable thoughts flood our minds; horrific scenarios in graphic three-dimensional images occupy our thoughts—thoughts we would never consider when walking between the very same buildings on the footpath and crossing the road.

 Our situation is that we hope to walk across that girder to the other side.
 We know people can do this because we have just seen workers do it.
-We put a foot on the girder, and unexpectedly have an urge to go to the toilet, so we put our foot down, but we really want to get to the other side, so we resist the urge.
-Then a strong gust of wind nearly blows us over while we are contemplating getting back on the girder.
+We put a foot on the girder and unexpectedly feel an urge to go to the toilet, so we put our foot down.
+However, because we really want to get to the other side, we resist the urge.
+Then a strong gust of wind nearly blows us over while we contemplate getting back on the girder.

 Here is the new situation: Jesus said, “You shall not tempt the Lord your God” (Matthew 4:7).

-On the way down the stairs, we are quite pleased with ourselves for having come to the realization that we were wise enough to read about the temptations of Jesus in the Bible (Matt.
+Readjusting our mindset on the way down the stairs, we are quite pleased with ourselves for having come to the realization that we were wise enough to read about the temptations of Jesus in the Bible (Matt.
 4:5-7; Luke 4:9-12).
-However, some forty minutes later, when we have climbed up the stairs to the fortieth floor of the building we could have walked to in a matter of twenty seconds, we are disappointed in ourselves.
-We look at those workers pushing wheelbarrows across that girder which could have made life somewhat easier for us and feel they are rubbing it in our face.
-They have the faith, and we do not.
-However, the truth is those men had to learn gradually how to walk in high places with confidence before they were able to demonstrate their consummate faith in the ability they now possess.
-The good news is we learn likewise to trust God and grow in faith as we allow Him to prove Himself in our lives.
+However, some forty minutes later, when we have climbed up the stairs to the fortieth floor of the building that we could have walked to in less than forty seconds, we are disappointed in ourselves.
+We look at those workers pushing wheelbarrows across that girder, which could have made life somewhat easier for us, and feel as though they are rubbing our lack of faith in our faces.
+They have the faith; we do not.
+However, the truth is that those men had to learn gradually how to walk in high places with confidence before they were able to demonstrate the consummate faith they now possess.
+The good news is that we can likewise learn to trust God and grow in faith as we allow Him to prove Himself in our lives.

-Faith, hope and knowledge go together; they are inextricably linked.
+Faith, hope, and knowledge go together; they are inextricably linked.
 Without knowledge, we cannot have any hope of achieving anything of value for ourselves or anyone else.
 Without faith, we cannot do what we might hope to achieve.
-Therefore learning how to exercise faith is essential if we are to achieve our aspirations in life and discover the reality of our purpose as children of God.
+Therefore, learning how to exercise faith is essential if we are to achieve our aspirations in life and discover the reality of our purpose as children of God.
 When we exercise faith, it is always because of our hope that something we can visualize occurring will happen as a result of taking the appropriate steps.
 As our faith grows, so does our experience, and with our experience comes deeper knowledge.
-This knowledge increases the extent of our hope, which enables us to extend ourselves towards greater achievements and more fulfillment in life.
+This knowledge increases the extent of our hope, enabling us to extend ourselves toward greater achievements and more overall fulfillment in life.

 True faith is not based on presumption or false assumptions.
-True faith is based on the evidence of things unseen and becomes the substance of things hoped for being accessible (Hebrews 11:1).
-To have evidence of something means to have knowledge.
-When we have something of substance, this means it is real, even though it may not have yet appeared.
-For we do not hope for the things we have, but for the things which are yet to appear or are yet to come to pass.
-This is why the Scripture says God has created the human race in the hope everyone might feel after Him and find Him (Acts 17:26-27).
-God is waiting for us to draw near to Him, for it is our decision—we are not preprogrammed robots without freewill.
+True faith is based on the evidence of things unseen and becomes the substance of things hoped for, being accessible to those who seek it (Hebrews 11:1).
+To have evidence of something means to have knowledge and understanding.
+When we have something of substance, it means it is real, even though it may not have yet appeared in our lives.
+For we do not hope for the things we already have, but for the things that are yet to appear or are yet to come to pass.
+This is why the Scripture says that God has created the human race in the hope that everyone might feel after Him and find Him (Acts 17:26-27) and why He subjected Creation to futility in the hope that it might abound in the glorious inheritance of the sons of God when those who are chosen receive their immortal bodies (Romans 8:21-23).
+God is patiently waiting for us to draw near to Him, for it is our decision—we are not preprogrammed robots without free will, but individuals with the power to choose.

 God’s Values